 Rather than having to read through a huge profile, you simply swipe and swipe and continue to see what seems like an endless flow of potential dates.

 Although the swiping saves time, the downside of this is that it makes the app a little shallow.
 You’re basing your decision on photos and a small bio, barely taking the time to read about who they really are before you pass them up for the next person.
-In the past, I do believe this made Tinder prone to only casual meet ups and hook up sex.
+In the past, I do believe this made Tinder prone to only casual meetups and hook-up sex.

-Think about it, Millennials want things quick and easy.
+Millennials want things quick and easy.
 We are glued to our phones and want things to happen fast.
 Therefore we are much more attracted to an app like Tinder rather than a traditional dating site.
 By choosing Tinder, you’ll end up with a bigger pool of options because more Millennials have chosen to use it.

 Is this the downfall of meaningful relationships?
 No. That would be crazy!